emy810/emy810/README.md

 ## 📌 Projects
 ### 🌐 [My Portfolio](https://emy810.github.io/Portifolio/)
-A simple personal portfolio where I practice layout, styling, and clean structure.
+A simple personal portfolio where I practice layout, styling and clean structure.
 I'm using it to track my progress and show what I'm learning.

 ---